Huntley Meadows Park

 Fairfax County welcomes visitors of all abilities to our parks, historic sites, museums, restaurants and a multitude of other memorable experiences.
-Below you'll find information to plan your next trip or make sure to check out our blog post packed with accessibility resources.
+Below you'll find information to plan your next trip or make sure to check out our blog post about a weekend getaway to Fairfax County packed with accessibility resources.

 Fairfax County is flanked on our eastern and western borders by two of the most iconic airports in the nation.
 So if you are arriving by plane you have multiple arrival options and dozens of airlines to choose from.

 Washington Dulles International Airport - is adjacent to Fairfax County to the west, and welcomes flights from around the world daily.
 Here is a full list of the disability services they offer, including wheelchair service and elevators equipped with Braille buttons.

 Ronald Reagan Washington National Airport - is located just to the east of Fairfax County in Arlington County.
 From shuttle buses equipped with wheelchair lifts to accessible security checkpoints, here are the disability services they offer.